Team: Men's Volleyball

 Taking over one of Briercrest's more successful programs (making the ACAC playoffs four of the previous five years and highlighted by an ACAC silver medal in 1999-2000) and coming off a season where the team had missed the playoffs, Mullan quickly worked to establish the culture he sought.
 The team earned the right to be in the ACAC power pool that season, and finished eighth at the ACAC playoffs that season.

 Mullan has steered the team to continued success since; making the ACAC playoffs every year that he has coached, stringing together ACAC medals in four of five season between 2007 and 2012, a CCAA fifth place finish in 2007-08, and making the ACAC medal round four straight years from 2009 to 2013.
-The banner year for the program so far was the 2010-11 season when Briercrest finished with a program high ACAC record of 17-3, won gold at the ACAC championships and a CCAA National championship bronze medal.
+A turning point in the program was the 2010-11 season when Briercrest finished with a program high ACAC record of 17-3, won gold at the ACAC championships and a CCAA National championship bronze medal.
 Mullan was also awarded the ACAC and CCAA men's volleyball coach of the year awards that season.
+That was the first CCAA medal for Briercrest since joining the ACAC.

 Mullan, a Briercrest alum, has always had a passion for athletics.
 Mullan was dedicated to building a championship program, and through tireless effort in recruiting top athletes and growing as a coach, he began to make strides.